nabomhalang/automation/nginx/README.md

 ## Installed Packages

-The `setup.sh` script checks for and installs the following packages if they are not already installed:
+The `nginx.sh` script checks for and installs the following packages if they are not already installed:

 - `nginx` (latest)
 - `certbot` (latest)